johnowhitaker/personal_site/mini-hw-projects/rheoscopic.md

 ![](images/rheo.png)

 Turns out you can make this as follows:
 - Add a strip of paper towel to a container of 2% hydrogen peroxide and a few drops of dish soap.
+Not too much paper towel.
 - Leave it for several days (the longer the better)
 - Add color to taste :)